burke3601/lab-bugfix-nerd-http/README.md

 The source for the character information is the [nerds node module](https://github.com/SkyHacks/nerds).

 See if you can change the "topic" from Harry Potter to Pokemon or Star Wars.

+-fixed spelling error on "dev" script
+- house vriable was declared. but not called (updated to `` from '')